2S3 Akatsiya: Former USSR

 And the 286th Guards Red Banner Prague howitzer artillery brigade stationed in Potsdam was equipped with no less than 72 Akatsiya.

 Russia

-In 2007 the Russian Army had 1,002 2S3 in active service and more than 1,000 in storage and the Russian Navy (marines) had 400 2S3 in active service and more than 600 in storage.
-As of now the Akatsiya are used by the following units of the Russian Army or are stationed in following bases (incomplete list):
+In 2007, the Russian Army had 1,002 2S3 in active service and more than 1,000 in storage, and the Russian Navy (marines) had 400 2S3 in active service and more than 600 in storage.
+As of now the Akatsiya is used by the following units of the Russian Army or are stationed in following bases (incomplete list):